LichtargeLab/EAML/README.md

 ## Troubleshooting

-- If the program is unable to find the Java installation, set the `JAVA_HOME` environmental variable:
+- If the program is unable to find the Java installation, set the `JAVA_HOME` environmental variable to wherever Java is installed.
+If this is in the conda environment, use this:
 ```bash
 export JAVA_HOME=${CONDA_PREFIX}
 ```